h2oai/h2ogpt/docs/README_CLIENT.md

     # chunking not used here
     chunk = True
     chunk_size = 512
-    # MyData specifies scratch space, only persisted for this individual client call
+    # MyData specifies personal/scratch space, only persisted for this individual client call
     langchain_mode = 'MyData'

     if text: